Student Complaints & Academic Appeals and Grievances Processes

 The University of St. Francis is concerned with how students are treated, wants to help them understand process and procedures, and wants to hear and resolve student concerns and grievances.
 A “Complaint” is defined as an expression of serious dissatisfaction concerning a university employee, department, service, process, or a university administrative action that requires clarification, investigation and/or resolution because the student believes the result to be unfair or inconsistent with USF policy or usual practices.
-The processes for filing complaints/grievances are described below.
+The process for filing Student Complaints is described below.

-Students can also file an Academic Appeal (appeal academic sanctions, injunctions, or dismissals), General Academic Grievance (academic grievances or academic issues related to specific classes), or a Grade Dispute (a formal appeal of a final grade received within a course) through this same system.
-Academic grievances and appeals will route to the appropriate college.
+Students can also file an Academic Appeal (appeal academic sanctions, injunctions, or dismissals), General Academic Grievance (academic grievances or academic issues related to specific classes), or a Grade Dispute (a formal appeal of a final grade received within a course) through the system described below.
+Academic Appeals and Grievances will route to the appropriate college.

 If an on-campus student does not feel that their complaint has been resolved through the USF Complaint Process, they can contact the Illinois Board of Higher Education through the Illinois Board of Higher Education (IBHE) Institutional Complaint System.